LingDong-/handpose-facemesh-demos/README.md

 > The handpose package detects hands in an input image or video stream, and returns twenty-one 3-dimensional landmarks locating features within each hand.
 Such landmarks include the locations of each finger joint and the palm. -- blog.tensorflow.org

 There are 4 templates included in this repo, 2 of them with [three.js](https://threejs.org) and 2 with [p5.js](https://p5js.org), 2 are multiplyer via socket.io + express, and 2 are singleplayer static sites.
-All of them are well commented and explained for beginners.
+They're all well commented and explained for beginners.

+All demos are hosted on [glitch.com](https://glitch.com/) 🎏

 ## Online multiplayer 3D